-As shown in Figure 6-3, the supply's front panel assembly contains a circuit board, a keypad, a display, and a rotary control (RPG) for the output voltage and current.
+As shown in Figure 6-3, the supply's front panel assembly circuit board contains a keypad, a liquid crystal display (LCD), and a rotary control (RPG) for the output voltage and current.
 With the exception of the RPG (A3G1), the A3 Front Panel board is an assembly-level replaceable part.
 A separate front panel binding post board is also included on the unit.
 It is also available as an assembly-level replaceable part.

 The A3 front panel board contains microprocessor circuits, which decode and execute all keypad and RPG commands that are transferred to the power supply output via the serial I/O port to the primary interface circuits on the A2 interface board.
-The front panel microprocessor circuits also process power supply measurement and status data received on the serial I/O port and send them to the display.
+The front panel microprocessor circuits also process power supply measurement and status data received on the serial I/O port.
+This data is displayed on the LCD.